Last Updated on September 4, 2024 by Christine Kaaloa

 Pacing my route and winging my plans

-When I planned to travel on the three month Indian tourist visa, it was my second trip to India.
-Being a yoga practitioner, I wanted to get yoga certified, stay at an ashram and go with the unplanned flow of India.
+When I planned my three-month trip on an Indian tourist visa, it was my second visit to India.
+As a yoga practitioner, I aimed to get yoga teacher certified in India, experience an ashram, and embrace the unplanned, free-flowing rhythm of India.

 Being a woman I also knew I had to be aware of the activities and types of situations i’d naively put myself in – getting sick, getting into an accident, arriving in the wee hours of the morning without a hotel to check into… these are all teachers.